shiroemons/fast-ruby/README.md

 Each idiom has a corresponding code example that resides in [code](code).

-All results listed in README.md are running with Ruby 2.2.0p0 on OS X 10.10.1.
-Machine information: MacBook Pro (Retina, 15-inch, Mid 2014), 2.5 GHz Intel Core i7, 16 GB 1600 MHz DDR3.
+All results listed in README.md are running with Ruby 2.7.1p83 on OS X 10.15.6.
+Machine information: MacBook Pro (13-inch, 2019), 2.8 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3.
 Your results may vary, but you get the idea. : )

 You can checkout [the travis build](https://travis-ci.org/JuanitoFatas/fast-ruby) for these benchmark results ran against different Ruby implementations.